Purdue-M2/AI-Face-FairnessBench/README.md

 | Intersection               | 0-(Male,Light), 1-(Male,Medium), 2-(Male,Dark), 3-(Female,Light), 4-(Female,Medium), 5-(Female,Dark)|
 | Target                     | Label indicating real (0) or fake (1) image                         |

-#### 📝 Note

-Our AI-Face dataset contains face images from four deepfake video datasets: [FF++](https://github.com/ondyari/FaceForensics), [Celeb-DF](https://github.com/yuezunli/celeb-deepfakeforensics), [DFD](https://ai.googleblog.com/2019/09/contributing-data-to-deepfake-detection.html) and [DFDC](https://ai.facebook.com/datasets/dfdc/).
-You can access these datasets with demongraphic annotaions from [paper](https://arxiv.org/pdf/2208.05845.pdf) through the link provided in our [Fairness-Generalization](https://github.com/Purdue-M2/Fairness-Generalization) repository.
-Please be aware that we __re-annotated demographic attributes for those four deepfake video datasets in our AI-Face dataset__, and the demographic annotations are provided with uncertainty score formatted in a CSV file as described above.
-The annotations you can acquire through our [Fairness-Generalization](https://github.com/Purdue-M2/Fairness-Generalization) are different with those provided in our AI-Face dataset, and they are __not__ accompained with uncertianty scores.

-After you get the download link for the AI-Face dataset, you will see `part1.tar` and `part2.tar`.
-Please download both parts if you are going to use the entire dataset.
-They are uploaded in two parts because One Drive only allows files not larger than 250GB.

-### Requirements
-Ensure your device has **300GB** of available space for this dataset.

 ### Instructions

 1. Download `part1.tar` and `part2.tar`.